jarno83/cryptogold/doc/README_windows.txt

 Upgrade
 -------
 All you existing coins/transactions should be intact with the upgrade.
-To upgrade from 0.2.x, first backup wallet
+To upgrade from 0.0.x, first backup wallet cryptogoldd backupwallet <destination_backup_file>
-Zeitcoind backupwallet <destination_backup_file>
 Then shutdown ppcoind by
-Zeitcoind stop
+cryptogoldd stop
-Start up the new Zeitcoind (0.3.0).
+Start up the new cryptogoldd (0.0.1).

 ------------------